5hivams/ionic2_json_schema_form/README.md

 # ionic-json-schema-form

-Ionic framework library for the [Angular 2 JSON Schema Form](https://github.com/dschnelldavis/angular2-json-schema-form)
+Ionic framework library for the [Angular 2 JSON Schema Form](https://github.com/dschnelldavis/angular2-json-schema-form) this is the upgraded version with CSS support of [angular2-json-schema-form-ionic](https://github.com/jessehon/angular2-json-schema-form-ionic)

 ## Installation

-Ensure you have already installed and configured [Ionic](https://github.com/ionic-team/ionic) and [Angular 2 JSON Schema Form](https://github.com/dschnelldavis/angular2-json-schema-form).
+Ensure you have already installed and configured [Ionic2+](https://ionicframework.com/getting-started#cli) and [Angular 2 JSON Schema Form](https://github.com/dschnelldavis/angular2-json-schema-form).

 To install this library, run: